-(d) The V1G electric vehicle and associated V1G electric vehicle supply equipment, power-to-gas demand unit and heat-pump shall be capable of remaining connected to the network and continuing to operate stably when the system frequency remains within the frequency range specified in Table 2.
+The V1G electric vehicle and associated V1G electric vehicle supply equipment, power-to-gas demand unit and heat-pump shall be capable of remaining connected to the network and continuing to operate stably when the system frequency remains within the frequency range specified in Table 2.
 The V1G electric vehicle and associated V1G electric vehicle supply equipment, power-to-gas demand unit and heat-pump protection schemes shall not jeopardise frequency-ride-through performance specified in point 2.b from this Article;

+Hence ROCOF measurements should be based on a change of frequency averaged over sufficient time to reject spurious frequency measurements caused by distortion and transients.